 What’s more, MFA spotlighted the actor in our summer 2016 edition of Compassionate Living magazine.
 And last year, Phoenix and his partner, actress Rooney Mara, attended MFA’s all-vegan music and food festival, Circle V.

 As if that weren’t enough, he narrated the powerful documentary Earthlings and is an executive producer of What the Health, now streaming on Netflix.

 Phoenix has dedicated his life to creating a kinder world for farmed animals.
-By going vegan, you too can spare countless animals a lifetime of misery at factory farms.
+By eating plant-based, you too can spare countless animals a lifetime of misery at factory farms.
 Pigs, cows, chickens, and other farmed animals suffer horribly.
 These innocent animals face unimaginable cruelties, from painful mutilations and restrictive confinement to violent handling and gruesome deaths.

 Phoenix once said, “It takes nothing away from a human to be kind to an animal.”
 So what are you waiting for?
-Join the millions of people who are helping protect farmed animals by switching to a compassionate vegan lifestyle.
-Click here for vegan tips and tricks.
-Also check out our Pinterest page for thousands of recipe ideas.
+Join the millions of people who are helping protect farmed animals by choosing more plant-based foods.
+Click here for tips and tricks.